RiceC-at-MasonHS/SB29-guard/README.md

 Pre-built binaries are published on the Releases page.
 Download the one for your OS, place it on a server (or in a container), and follow Quick Start.

 ### Building From Source (Developers)
-Ensure Go 1.22+ is installed, then:
+Ensure Go 1.22+ is installed, then (policy, dns generation, server, and CLI commands all have tests):
 ```
 go test ./...
 go build -trimpath -ldflags "-s -w" ./cmd/sb29guard
 ./sb29guard --help
 ```
 No Makefile required; CI uses the same commands.
+Per‑package coverage gates focus on critical logic (policy, dns generation).
+CLI now has basic execution + direct invocation tests.

 ## Need More Detail?
 See `TECHNICAL.md` for schema, advanced environment variables, roadmap, and contributor guidance.
 For branding or page layout changes, read `CUSTOMIZING.md`.